 Stomach flu is very contagious, and often, entire families can become sick.
 Norovirus is the leading cause.
 A 2013 study estimated that 1 in 278 U.S. children will be treated for norovirus illness at the hospital before turning 5 years old; 1 in 14 will require trips to the emergency room; and 1 in 6 will be treated with outpatient care.[iii]

 Stomach flu, colds and influenza can all drain the body of essential fluids and electrolytes.
-DripDrop is a doctor-formulated rehydration powder designed to replenish electrolytes and promote faster hydration.
+DripDrop ORS is a doctor-formulated oral rehydration powder designed to replenish electrolytes and promote faster relief from dehydration.